ForceUniverse/cargo/readme.md

 ### Note ###

-IndexDB is not fully functional, we are waiting on the 'wait' keyword of dart.
+IndexDB is not fully functional, we are waiting on the 'await' keyword of dart.

 ### Contributing ###